gzangerme/Youtube-to-Spotify-playlist/README.md

 - [Youtube DL](https://github.com/ytdl-org/youtube-dl/)

-Used to donwload some Youtube data on each video.
+Used to download some Youtube data on each video.